bvbohnen/X4_Customizer/Documentation.md

  * 0.9.4
    - Applied various polish: documentation touchup, gathered misc file_manager functions into a class, etc.
    - Added dependency nodes to the output extension.
+ * 0.9.5
+   - Broke transforms out of the main module, set up an Plugins package that holds runtime script imports.
+   - Added utilities for simple cat operations.